 This simplistic formula was rendered untrue within twenty years.
 The bottom line may have stayed the same but the variables had changed.
 By the 1990s authors like Charles Handy were highlighting the increasingly precarious nature of work and the role of technology in allowing organisations to employ fewer people to do more and more work.

 We can see the truth of this now.
 We work longer hours and in a more unstructured way than at any time in our history, and not necessarily in a more productive way.
 At the same time living standards are stagnant or increasing in almost imperceptible ways for many people.

 We are approaching the point at which technology might render a significant number of people not merely unemployed but unemployable

-At the same time we are approaching the point at which technology might render a significant number of people not merely unemployed but unemployable in the traditional sense and the real prospect of a widening of economic divisions between those people who can exploit new technology, retrain or transfer their skills and those who cannot.
+We are approaching the point at which technology might render a significant number of people not merely unemployed but unemployable in the traditional sense and the real prospect of a widening of economic divisions between those people who can exploit new technology, retrain or transfer their skills and those who cannot.

 So, we may finally be approaching the point at which we must address the reality of a world that echoes the one created by Clarke in Childhood’s End.
 Hence the ongoing debate about the very real possibility of Universal Basic Income in developed countries and a genuine leisure society for many people, if not everybody, rendered unemployable to some degree or other by automation.

 Hannah Arendt offers the same question about the meaning of existence raised by Clarke.
 What happens when a society of workers is freed from work, she asks.
 In the work of both writers, the answer is not simply a new era of leisure.
 We still yearn for creativity, strife and striving and the structuring of our time.